 You have the right to choose who you marry, when you marry or if you marry at all.

 Forced marriage is when you face physical pressure to marry (for example, threats, physical violence or sexual violence) or emotional and psychological pressure (for example, if you’re made to feel like you’re bringing shame on your family).

 If you’re under 18 any marriage is considered a forced marriage, even if there is no physical or emotional pressure involved.

 Forced marriage is illegal in England and Wales.
 This includes:

 - taking someone overseas to force them to marry (whether or not the forced marriage takes place)

-- marrying someone who lacks the mental capacity to consent to the marriage (whether they’re pressured to or not)
+- arranging a marriage for someone who lacks mental capacity (whether they’re pressured to or not)

 Forcing someone to marry can result in a sentence of up to 7 years in prison.